aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/read-textitems-from-a-powerpoint-presentation/_index.md

 |/slides/{name}/slides/{slideIndex}/textItems|GET|Read TextItems from a slide within a PowerPoint Presentation|[GetSlidesSlideTextItems](https://apireference.aspose.cloud/slides/#/Text/GetSlidesSlideTextItems)|
 ### **cURL Examples**

-You need to get the Authentication Token before using these resources
+You need to get the Authentication Token before using these resources.

 **Get Authentication Token**